-In 2022, 4.870 students visited the Nutrien Western Event Centre at Calgary Stampede to attend the onsite field trip for Journey 2050.
-The online game also had 47 in-school presenta-
+In 2022, 4,870 students visited the Nutrien Western Event Centre at Calgary Stampede to attend the onsite field trip for Journey 2050.
+The online game also had 47 in-school presentations and 18 virtual presentations for classes, and it saw worldwide usage as high as 164,000 users.

-⊕ journey2050.com
+journey2050.com